Internships

 Semester DivisionAssignmentsOngoing Assignments

-Prepare for placement interview
+Provide application documentation and prepare for placement interview

 Placement interview

-Drafting internship Schedule
+Drafting internship schedule

 Departure